titouanc/softarch/assignment1/report.md

 contains the `Observer` and `Observable` interfaces that are not used.
 The pattern is directly implemented in the `Weather` class, which is observable, and therefore keep tracks of all the `WeatherObserver` to be notified when the weather changes.
-Finally, the `Country` class povide a concrete of the `WeatherObserver` interface, and is notified everytime the weather it observes changes.
+Finally, the `Country` class provide a concrete of the `WeatherObserver` interface, and is notified everytime the weather it observes changes.